ahtraddis/cerealometer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## About the author
 Eric Schwartz is a self-described cereal entrepreneur who enjoys cereal, entrepreneuring, and describing himself in the third person.
-Write to him at eric@cerealometer.com for more details.
+Write to him at eric@cerealometer.com for the address to which you should send all of your money.